The Woodlands, Texas: Incorporation as a city

-Mitchell's original plan was for The Woodlands to be annexed by the city of Houston.
-In the middle part of the 2000s, some residents feared such an annexation, as had happened to the Kingwood development almost a decade before.
+Mitchell's original plan was for The Woodlands to be annexed by the city of Houston, but in the mid-2000s, some residents organized to prevent annexation.
 To counteract any possible move by the city, a movement began to create an independent city government.
 However, the formation of an independent government would require authorization by the State of Texas and the City of Houston, as Houston held extraterritorial jurisdiction over the area.

 In 2007, two state legislators representing The Woodlands, Sen. Tommy Williams and Rep. Robert Eissler, introduced two bills that were enacted in the 2007 Legislature – House Bill 4109 and Senate Bill 1012.
 HB 4109 called for a vote to allow expansion of an existing improvement district (now The Woodlands Township) and to allow The Woodlands to collect sales tax, while SB 1012 allowed for the creation of regional agreements between governments.
 The passage of these bills allows an opportunity for The Woodlands to incorporate itself until 2057.
 Since 2019, there has been formal discussion of The Woodlands to become an incorporated city.
 However, as a result of the ongoing COVID-19 pandemic, these plans were put on hold and resumed in April 2021.
 In 2020, residents of The Woodlands formed the TownshipFuture PAC.
 In a referendum on November 2, 2021, residents voted against incorporation by a wide margin, keeping The Woodlands as a township for the foreseeable future.

 Geography

-The Woodlands is primarily in Montgomery County, Texas, with a small portion in Harris County, bordering Houston.
+The Woodlands is primarily in Montgomery County, with a small portion in Harris County, bordering Houston.
 According to the United States Census Bureau, The Woodlands has an area of 113.6 km2, of which 112.1 km2 are land and 1.5 km2, or 1.32%, are water.

 The Woodlands is in a heavily forested area, and much of the community has retained trees for shade and decoration.
 The terrain is essentially flat, with the exception of topographic variations ranging from 125 to 175 feet above sea level between Spring Creek and Flintridge Drive.

 Villages

 The Woodlands is organized into eight villages, which are subdivided into neighborhoods.
 Each village features varying amenities including parks, hike and bike trails, golfing, commercial centers, and a range of residential properties from single family to estates.

-The Town Center includes shopping and eating facilities, corporate offices, and a waterway modeled after the San Antonio River Walk.
+The Town Center offers dining, shopping, office space, and a central canal modeled after the San Antonio River Walk.
 The Research Forest district includes a Park and Ride facility and The Woodlands Township Town Hall.